dhellmann/pymotw-3/source/configparser/index.rst

 Configuration File Format
 =========================

-The file format used by :mod:`ConfigParser` is similar to the format used by older versions of Microsoft Windows.
+The file format used by :mod:`configparser` is similar to the format used by older versions of Microsoft Windows.
 It consists of one or more named *sections*, each of which can contain individual *options* with names and values.